Fabulous Frog Catching A Fly

 To begin, take your tissue paper and cut a long rectangular piece.
 Wrap this piece around your paper cup completely covering the outside.
 Tape or glue the tissue paper so it wont shift.
 Flip your cup upside down and set aside.
 This will be your frog's body.

 Next cut out some fabulous frog legs for your frog.
-You can use your own imagination or the templates provided at the address below.
+You can use your own imagination using the photo for a reference.

 Cut out the frog legs from green construction paper- make sure you cut out four of them.
 Attach the large ones to the sides of your cup and the small ones to the front.
 Use the picture as a guide.
 Also cut out a large and wide triangle for your frog's mouth.
 Tape or glue the mouth in the center of the frog.